How To Shave Costs off Your Monthly Bills

 2. Eliminate Unused Memberships

 You may have memberships that you use on a monthly or yearly basis.
 Ask yourself how these memberships contribute to your business success.
-Would your business suffer if you canceled them?
+Would your business suffer if you cancel them?
 If not, cancel them.

 3. Eliminate Subscriptions